 Guinness is part of the Diageo group and the main factory is still in Dublin, next to the old one.
 You can’t visit the plant but it’s part of the Dublin skyline and is perfectly visible.
 Today Guinness is produced in 49 countries and sold in 150 and Diageo owns all the plants worldwide.

-- At first, Guinness was simply called Porter, then Stout Porter until it became Guinness, named after its founder;
+- In the beginning, Guinness was simply called Porter, then Stout Porter until it became Guinness, named after its founder, Arthur Guinness;